Skip to content

 Learn more about our Interior Painting service →

-A full exterior repaint on a single-storey weatherboard in Melbourne typically costs $12,000–$20,000 including all preparation, primer, and two topcoats of premium exterior paint like Dulux Weathershield.
-Peeling on the west side is common — afternoon sun causes the most damage — and means extra scraping, sanding, and spot-priming on that elevation.
+A full exterior repaint on a single-storey weatherboard in Melbourne typically costs $10,000–$18,000 including all preparation, primer, and two topcoats of premium exterior paint like Dulux Weathershield.
+Peeling on the west side is common, afternoon sun causes the most damage, and means extra scraping, sanding, and spot-priming on that elevation.
 If the timber underneath is sound, expect the middle of that range.
 If there is rot or lead paint, add $2,000–$5,000 for safe removal and timber repairs.

 For a 4-bedroom brick veneer, a combined interior and exterior repaint at $15,000 is within a reasonable range if it includes full interior walls, ceilings, and trim plus exterior fascias, eaves, windows, and doors.
-The exterior of a brick veneer is less expensive than weatherboard because you are painting trim only, not full wall surfaces.
-Get at least two written, itemised quotes to compare scope — the cheapest quote often excludes preparation, ceilings, or uses builder-grade paint.
+The exterior of a brick veneer is less expensive than weatherboard because you are painting trim only, not full wall surfaces (see our [guide on painting a brick house](/blog/painting-brick-house-melbourne/) if you're weighing up trim-only versus a full brick paint).
+Get at least two written, itemised quotes to compare scope, the cheapest quote often excludes preparation, ceilings, or uses builder-grade paint.

 How much do painters charge per room in Melbourne for walls, ceilings, and white throughout?

 In Melbourne, a standard bedroom repaint including walls, ceiling, and trim costs $650–$950.
-A living room costs $800–$1,200 depending on size.
-A full 3-bedroom interior including hallway, living area, and all rooms runs $8,000–$15,000.
+A living room costs $1,000–$1,500 depending on size.
+A full 3-bedroom interior including hallway, living area, and all rooms runs $6,000–$11,000.
 These prices include surface preparation, two coats of premium paint like Dulux Wash&Wear, and all masking and protection.
-White and neutral colours are standard — colour changes from dark to light may require an extra coat at additional cost.
+White and neutral colours are standard, colour changes from dark to light may require an extra coat at additional cost.

 What's the average cost difference between painting a single-storey vs two-storey house in Melbourne that needs scaffolding?

 A two-storey home typically costs 40–60% more than an equivalent single-storey exterior repaint.
-For a standard 3-bedroom two-storey weatherboard, expect $18,000–$30,000 compared to $12,000–$20,000 for single-storey.
+A standard render or brick two-storey exterior is $7,000–$14,000, rising to $15,000–$30,000 for larger weatherboard or heritage homes, compared to $10,000–$18,000 for single-storey weatherboard.
 The additional cost comes from scaffolding hire ($2,000–$5,000 depending on configuration), longer setup times, and slower production rates working at height.
 Some painters use elevated work platforms instead of scaffolding, which can reduce access costs.